 Liguria: Trofie con il pesto

-From the union of this two ingredients, one of the traditional dishes of this region was born: the trofie with pesto.
+From the union of these two ingredients, one of the traditional dishes of this region was born: the trofie with pesto.

 There are many versions of this dish, the trofie are usually made with durum wheat and water but also with chestnut flour or durum wheat and spinach.

-It is said that the trofie were born at the time of the crusades, however it is a type of pasta prepared in Ligurian kitchens for a long time.
+It is said that the trofie was born at the time of the crusades, however, it is a type of pasta prepared in Ligurian kitchens for a long time.